cometchat/cometchat-push-notification-app-ios/Customize.md

  5. If you want hide the push notification from blocked user then simply don't provide the `bestAttemptContent` UNNotificationRequest to contentHandler.This will not trigger the modified push notification but system automatically sends defult notification after 30 seconds if custom  notification dosen't trigger.

- 6. To avoid the system generated push notification use `removePendingNotificationRequests(withIdentifiers:)` and provide the push notifcation identifier to it.
+ 6. To stop the system generated push notification use `removePendingNotificationRequests(withIdentifiers:)` and provide the push notifcation identifier to it.
 It will remove pendingNotificationRequests with same identifier.

  ```